 Dr. Cherie Flowers has officially joined The Spay Neuter Project as our full-time veterinary surgeon in September 2020.
 She graduated from the University of Missouri College of Veterinary Medicine in 2016.
 Dr. Flowers is not new to our clinic, as previously did relief work for us.
 When she decided to put her name in the hat for the full-time job, we were thrilled.

-Dr. Flowers, her husband ,and their dogs, Gambit and Hurley, are settling into their new home.
-Dr. Flowers and her husband are happy to be back in the Columbia area.
+Dr. Flowers, her husband ,and their dogs Gambit and Hurley are settling into their new home, and happy to be back in Columbia.

 Diann is the clinic's part-time Veterinary Assistant and has worked with the clinic in some capacity since it's opening.
 She is originally from Detroit, MI and has a RN, BSN from Florida State University in 1990 as well as a BA in Religion from the University of Florida in 1988.
 She works as an RN when she isn't at the clinic.
 She has been involved in rescue for over 18 years.
 She is currently volunteering with Boone County Animal Care who specializes in Trap Neuter and Return (TNR).
 In 2012 she attended a special Shelter Medicine training at the University of Florida specifically for TNR.
 She resides in Columbia with her husband and dog, Echo, and her cats.

 A Mid-Missouri native, Janeene has over 28 years working in social services and the nonprofit sector.
 She holds a master’s degree in Social Work from the University of Missouri-Columbia.

 Janeene has also been a dedicated volunteer with area shelters and rescues and is a long-time champion for companion animals in Columbia.
 Her experience, passion, knowledge in animal welfare, and vision for our future made her the ideal choice as Executive Director for the clinic and our community.